 Dedicated Occupational Therapist Finds ‘Forever Home’ at Emanate Health

-Floyd was hired on as an employee in 2013 and has continued progressing in his career.
-In 2015, he decided to start giving back through the Emanate Health Employee Giving Program.
+Floyd Tran, OTD, OTR/L was hired in 2013 and has grown immensely throughout his career.
+Inspired by his career journey, he decided to start giving back through the Emanate Health Employee Giving Program.

-In talking with Floyd Tran, OTD, OTR/L, his passion for his job is palpable the moment he begins explaining his role in the Neonatal Intensive Care Unit (NICU) at Emanate Health Queen of the Valley Hospital.
+In talking with Floyd, his passion for his job is palpable the moment he begins explaining his role in the Neonatal Intensive Care Unit (NICU) at Emanate Health Queen of the Valley Hospital.

-Floyd began his career at Emanate Health working with adults who have neurological disorders and has since completed training in areas such as stroke, lymphedema and hand therapy.
-He found his home in the NICU about a year ago and hasn’t looked back.
+Floyd began his career at Emanate Health working with adults who have neurological disorders and has since completed training in areas such as stroke, lymphedema, and hand therapy.
+He found his home in the NICU several years ago and hasn’t looked back.
 Floyd now spends his days doing therapy with infants, helping tiny people do mini exercises while educating new parents on the basics of caring for and feeding the new member of their family.

 Having earned both master’s and doctorate degrees in occupational therapy and continuing to pursue ongoing education through employer-sponsored training, it’s clear that Floyd has found his forever home in both his chosen career and employer.
 He is a strong believer in research and evidence-based practices in treating patients.
 “They [Emanate Health] have really harbored my growth and professionalism,” explained Floyd.

 While he now serves as a supervisor maintaining regulatory standards across all three Emanate Health hospitals—as well as at an Emanate Health outpatient clinic in Glendora—Floyd’s first love will always be his role as an occupational therapist (OT).
 According to Floyd, “I’m an OT first, being a manager is second.
 My heart is with my patients.”